GLOBAL CHALLENGES IN WATER AND HEALTH - 2020/1

 - To develop the participants' knowledge of drinking water and sanitation interventions that can be used to interrupt the transmission of disease

-- To develop the participants’ awareness of the impacts of climate change and population growth on the availability of water supplies.
+- To develop the participants’ awareness of the impacts of climate change and population growth on the availability of safely managed water supplies and sanitation.

-- To develop the participants’ writing and critical analysis skills
+- To develop the participants’ writing, presentation and critical analysis skills

 C - Cognitive/analytical